 Barlow Funeral Home is one of the oldest businesses and the oldest black-owned business in Tipton County.
 It was founded in an effort to provide the community quality service during times of bereavement.
 Initially established by Major Barlow in 1925 in Lauderdale County, Barlow Funeral Home has been located at its present address, 205 North Main Street Covington, TN since 1944.

 Following Major’s passing in 1935, his nephew, Mr. V.B.
-Barlow, Sr. a mortuary school graduate and Licensed Mortician, assumed the responsibilities of owner and operator.
+Barlow, Sr. a mortuary school graduate and Licensed Mortician, assumed the responsibilities of owner and operator along with his brother William Barlow.
 V.B. worked tirelessly and courageously to fulfill the ideals of his late uncle until his untimely death in 1968.
 After the passing of V.B., his wife, Mrs. Marjorie W. Barlow took over the business.

 Mrs. Barlow, a Licensed Funeral Director, was a true pillar of the community and had a steadfast dedication to the concerns of the people that served as the cornerstone in making Barlow Funeral Home a success.
 She along with her two sons, Mr. Drakley C. Barlow, Sr., Licensed Embalmer and Funeral Director and Mr. Quincy S. Barlow, Certified Funeral Service Practitioner, worked as a team to provide the community with excellence.